 5. Check back

-New employees must learn the organization’s culture and familiarize themselves with their specific job responsibilities at the same time.
-In such a situation, all the information provided during the onboarding process may quickly fade from memory.
+New employees must simultaneously learn the organization’s culture and familiarize themselves with their specific job responsibilities.
+In this situation, all the information provided during the onboarding process may quickly fade from memory.

-Check back with them and schedule meetings 30, 60, and 90 days from the commencement of the onboarding process.
-These meetings can serve to evaluate the progress of the employee, obtain their feedback on the onboarding process, and revisit key focus areas of the onboarding program to keep the employee on track for success.
+Check back with them and schedule meetings 30, 60, and 90 days after the commencement of the onboarding process.
+These meetings can evaluate the employee's progress, obtain their feedback on the onboarding process, and revisit key focus areas of the onboarding program to keep the employee on track for success.

 Good employee onboarding is a complex process with multiple moving parts.
 It requires an eye for detail and well-documented steps.
 This section will outline the seven most important steps in any onboarding process.